The Insolvency Review: Australia

 - maximise the chances of the company, or as much as possible of its business, to remain in existence; or

-- if the first option is not possible, achieve a better return for the company's creditors and members than would result from an immediate winding up of the company.11
+- if the first option is not possible, achieve a better return for the company's creditors and members than would result from an immediate winding up of the company.19

 There are three ways an administrator (often called a voluntary administrator) may be appointed under the Corporations Act:

-- by resolution of the board of directors that, in their opinion, the company is, or is likely to become, insolvent;12
+- by resolution of the board of directors that, in their opinion, the company is, or is likely to become, insolvent;20

-- a secured creditor that is entitled to enforce security over the whole or substantially the whole of a company's property may, in writing, appoint an administrator if the security interest is enforceable.14
+- a secured creditor that is entitled to enforce security over the whole or substantially the whole of a company's property may, in writing, appoint an administrator if the security interest is enforceable.22

 A DOCA is effectively a contract or compromise between a company and its creditors.
 Although closely related to voluntary administration, it is a distinct regime, as the rights and obligations of the creditors and company differ from those under administration.

 DOCAs are flexible.
 The terms of a DOCA may provide for, inter alia, a moratorium of debt repayments, a reduction in outstanding debt and the forgiveness of all or a portion of the outstanding debt.
-They may also involve the issuance of shares (subject to certain conditions), and can be used as a way to achieve a debt-for-equity swap through the transfer of shares either by consent or with leave of the court.17 There has also been an increase in the use of 'holding DOCAs', which do not provide for a distribution of the company's property to creditors but rather allow the deed administrators more time to effect a restructuring of the company or a sale of its assets.18 For a debtor company to enter into a DOCA, a bare majority of creditors, both by value and number, voting at the second creditors' meeting in the administration must vote in favour of the company executing a DOCA.
+They may also involve the issuance of shares (subject to certain conditions), and can be used as a way to achieve a debt-for-equity swap through the transfer of shares either by consent or with leave of the court.26 There has also been an increase in the use of 'holding DOCAs', which do not provide for a distribution of the company's property to creditors but rather allow the deed administrators more time to effect a restructuring of the company or a sale of its assets.27 For a debtor company to enter into a DOCA, a bare majority of creditors, both by value and number, voting at the second creditors' meeting in the administration must vote in favour of the company executing a DOCA.
 If there is a voting deadlock, for example when there is a majority in number but not in value or vice versa, pursuant to Rule 75-115(3) of the Insolvency Practice Rules (Corporations) 2016 (Cth), the chairperson of the meeting (usually the administrator) may exercise a casting vote to pass, or not to pass, a resolution.
-The right to exercise a casting vote is not mandatory and cannot be used (1) if the resolution relates to an administrator's remuneration; or (2) to vote against the administrator's removal as administrator.

-A provisional liquidator may be appointed by the court at any time after the filing of a winding-up application and before the making of a winding-up order in a number of circumstances.21 The most commonly used grounds include:
+A provisional liquidator may be appointed by the court at any time after the filing of a winding up application and before the making of a winding up order in a number of circumstances.30 The most commonly used grounds include:

 - when an irreconcilable dispute at a board or shareholder level has arisen that affects the management of the company; or